DocumentationGet StartedApollo Federation

 Now that you have your access token, and you have the base schema defined, you can publish your schema to the registry.

-Run the following command in your terminal, to publish your subgraphs/products.graphql to the registry (replace YOUR_TOKEN_HERE with the token you have just created):
+Run the following command in your terminal, to publish your subgraphs/users.graphql to the registry.
+Replace <YOUR_TOKEN_HERE> with the access token we just created.

 hive schema:publish \